briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 otherwise fail to comply with any applicable requirement of this section.

 9. _(i)_ This section does not affect or limit the operation of Ohio R.C.
-4513.60 or Ohio R.C.
-4513.61 to 4613.65 as they relate to property other than private property that is established as a private tow-away zone under subsection (a) of this section.
+[4513.60][ORC Section 4513.60] or Ohio R.C.
+[4513.61][ORC Section 4513.61] to
+4613.65 as they relate to property other than private property that is established as a private tow-away zone under subsection (a) of this section.

 10. _(j)_ Whoever violates subsection (h) of this section is guilty of a minor misdemeanor.